CSCfi/csc-user-guide/docs/data/Allas/accessing_allas.md

 endpoint = yourotherendpoint.com
 acl = private
 ```
+The configuration for Allas is added automatically when configuring Allas in s3 mode

+`source allas_conf --mode s3cmd` .

-After creating this file, Rclone can be used to copy files
+After creating/updating this file, Rclone can be used to copy files

 `rclone copy otherobjectstorage:bucket-x/object-y  s3allas:bucket-z/object-a`